LearnOnDemandSystems/docs/tms/tms-administrators/self-paced-learning-and-subscriptions/create-multiple-course-assignments.md

 - Is not designed to be supervised by an instructor.
 - Does not have a classroom (physical or virtual).

+## Create Course Assignments

-Take the following steps to create a Learning Path:
+Take the following steps to create Course Assignments:

 1. Click **Create Multiple Course Assignments** on the **Course Assignments** tile from the Administration page.